jerryhgladinet/docs/deploy/source/chapter04.rst

 Initial Configuration
 ==============================

-After reboot, login to the machine’s Windows Console using same admin user which was used to install CentreStack software.
+After you reboot, login to the machine’s Windows Console using the same admin user which was used to install the CentreStack software.
 A web browser page will be displayed automatically prompting you to create the default admin account.

 .. note::